HenriBeck/check-flow/README.md

 }
 ```

-Any arguments except the `ignore` option will be passed down to `flow check`.
+## Ingoring files

-## Options
+Ignoring files is configured by a `.flowignore` inside the current working directory.

-#### ignore
+It supports the same syntax as the `.gitignore`.

-This way you can configure from which files the errors to be ignored.
+## Including files

-This can be a string with multiple globs seperated by an comma.
+The main argument to the command are globs which should only report errors for.

-> Alias: i
+This can be useful to only get errors from a specific directory or for something like [https://github.com/okonet/lint-staged](lint-staged).
-> Default value: node_modules/**/*
+Multiple globs can be specified.

 ## License